ConductorOne/baton-vgs/README.md

 vgs apply service-account -O <ORG_ID> -f ./pkg/config/service_account.yaml
 ```

 It will create a service account for you.
-Then you can use the clientId and clientSecret provided by runnig the script.
+Then you can use the clientId and clientSecret provided by running the script.

 ## brew